CHMI-SOPs/CHMI-SOPs.github.io/pages/mydoc/mydoc_qiime2.md

 ## OPTIONAL: other stuff
-qiime taxa collapse
-takes taxa table and taxonomy artifact and you specify the level to which you collapse
+* qiime taxa collapse - takes taxa table and taxonomy artifact and allows you to specify the level to which you collapse (e.g. phylum)

-check about q2-longitudinal plugin for regression models using longitudinal
+* check about q2-longitudinal plugin for regression models using longitudinal data

 {% include links.html %}